 - Language support: Weesper supports 50+ languages.
 Wispr Flow supports 100+.
 Otter.ai focuses primarily on English.

 - Platform coverage: Weesper and Wispr Flow work on both macOS and Windows.
-Superwhisper is Mac-only.
+Superwhisper adds iOS on top of Mac and Windows.
 Dragon is Windows-only.

 - Privacy: Only offline tools (Weesper, Superwhisper with local models) keep your audio on-device.
 This is non-negotiable for sensitive professional use cases.